LLNL/lbann/docs/data_ingestion/hdf5_data_reader_extended.rst

 fields commented out.
 Alternatively, you can erase such fields from the file.

-When lbann is executed, metadata entries are propagated from internal to leaf nodes.
+When LBANN is executed, metadata entries are propagated from internal to leaf nodes.
 However, existing values are not overridden. :numref:`transference` illustrates this concept.
 This feature enables you to specify that multiple fields should be used for